yasirfaizahmed/Step-in_Python_mini_project/README.md

       /test           ---> contains all the template files for pytest(do not modify these)

+      /target         ---> is where your converted file will be loacted(will be created only after running main.py once atleast)

       Python version  = 3.9
       pytest version  = 6.2.4
+      no. of pytests  = 3